CROKMOLE/Lab-2-WADT-WEB-programming/README.md

 That project developed on "React".
 It's required to download node <br>
 modules using "npm install" in the "piano-hooks" directory.
+Enter <br>
-Enter "npm run" to start service of current project
+"npm run" to start service of current project